stijn-dejongh/lovecraft_public_domain/raw_converts/shh.md

   All night in Kingsport they watched that lofty cliff when the storm and the mists gave them glimpses of it, and when toward the small hours the little dim windows went dark they whispered of dread and disaster.
-And Olney&rsquo;s children and stout wife prayed to the bland proper god of Baptists, and hoped that the traveller would borrow an umbrella and rubbers unless the rain stopped by morning.
+And Olney's children and stout wife prayed to the bland proper god of Baptists, and hoped that the traveller would borrow an umbrella and rubbers unless the rain stopped by morning.
 Then dawn swam dripping and mist-wreathed out of the sea, and the buoys tolled solemn in vortices of white aether.
 And at noon elfin horns rang